knative/client/docs/cmd/kn_service_update.md

   -n, --namespace string          Specify the namespace to operate in.
       --no-lock-to-digest         do not keep the running image for the service constant when not explicitly specifying the image. (--no-lock-to-digest pulls the image tag afresh with each new revision)
   -p, --port int32                The port where application listens on.
-      --pull-secrets string       Image pull secrets to set.
-Empty image pull secrets will result to clear the pull secrets.
+      --pull-secret string        Image pull secret to set.
+An empty argument ("") clears the pull secret.
+The referenced secret must exist in the service's namespace.
       --requests-cpu string       The requested CPU (e.g., 250m).
       --requests-memory string    The requested memory (e.g., 64Mi).
       --revision-name string      The revision name to set.
 Must start with the service name and a dash as a prefix.
 Empty revision name will result in the server generating a name for the revision.
 Accepts golang templates, allowing {{.Service}} for the service name, {{.Generation}} for the generation, and {{.Random [n]}} for n random consonants. (default "{{.Service}}-{{.Random 5}}-{{.Generation}}")
       --service-account string    Service account name to set.
-Empty service account name will result to clear the service account.
+An empty argument ("") clears the service account.
+The referenced service account must exist in the service's namespace.
       --tag strings               Set tag (format: --tag revisionRef=tagName) where revisionRef can be a revision or '@latest' string representing latest ready revision.
 This flag can be specified multiple times.
       --traffic strings           Set traffic distribution (format: --traffic revisionRef=percent) where revisionRef can be a revision or a tag or '@latest' string representing latest ready revision.
 This flag can be given multiple times with percent summing up to 100%.
       --untag strings             Untag revision (format: --untag tagName).
 This flag can be specified multiple times.